KLASSCI/ Docs

 Tronc-commun workflow.
 The student first enrolls in the tronc commun, then in a specialisation at the end of the common semester(s).
 The report card aggregates tronc-commun grades and specialisation grades for the annual average.

 Click Créer la filière.
-You're redirected to the list, which now contains your new filière with the ACTIVE badge.
+You're redirected to the list, which now contains your new filière with the blue Active badge.
 Repeat for each of your filières.

 Step 3: create the study levels